ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 But first, read the Topic: [Avoiding constants stretching]({{ site.rooturl }}/avoid-constant-stretching/)

-Third: Align Constants to their proper place
+# Third: Align Constants to their proper place

 For alignment, we have three challenges:

 1. Show the Page Title with modern style.
 2. Subfile Column headings should align to their corresponding fields.
-3. Search input field usability should be improved.
+3. Improve usability for Search input field artifact.

 ### Show the Page Title with Modern style